samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/TailwindGuide.md

 ## Making Changes with Tailwind

 Each time a site builder makes a change in `tailwind.config.js`, they will need to rerun the build process.
-This can be done with either `npm run start` or `npm run build`, and it will generate CSS that is automatically included for the site and its packages.
+This can be done with either `npm run dev` or `npm run build`, and it will generate CSS that is automatically included for the site and its packages.

 !> **IMPORTANT:** For Tailwind config changes to be visible, you must restart or rebuild to see the